-LAST WEEKEND Houthi fighters took over key parts of the Yemeni capital, Sanaa, and celebrated with a massive fireworks display.
+LAST WEEKEND Houthi fighters took over key parts of the Yemeni capital, Sanaa, and celebrated with a massive fireworks display (see video above).
 Government security forces are now said to be cooperating with them in guarding the city.

 This extraordinary turn of events has received scant attention from the media – partly because eyes are focused on ISIS, Iraq and Syria, but also because the situation in Yemen is very complex and it's difficult to establish precisely what is going on.
 Analysts have also been reticent – again, not surprisingly, since even seasoned Yemen-watchers are unsure what to make of it.

 However, two things can be said with a fair degree of certainty.
 First, this is primarily a local conflict and those who claim otherwise are either mistaken or pursuing a particular agenda.
 It does have a regional dimension (mainly in the form of Saudi/Sunni and Iranian/Shia rivalries) but, for now at least, that is not especially significant.